Shravyap08/DL-projects/CNNs for image classification using CIFAR-10/README.md

 ## Conclusion
 The model's robust architecture, along with the careful selection of hyperparameters, achieves a balance between learning capacity and computational efficiency.
 The results demonstrate the superiority of CB-Focal Loss in addressing class imbalance issues within the CIFAR-10 dataset.

-## Acknowledgments
-This project was conducted as part of an advanced machine learning course at [University Name/Institution].
-Special thanks to the instructors and colleagues for their valuable feedback and insights.